Kevin Bivona: Early career

 In 2005, Bivona became the touring keyboard player for The Transplants on the Vans Warped Tour.
 Following the Warped Tour, he began to work around Los Angeles as a recording engineer.
 This led to continued involvement with Transplants, as well as Paul Wall, Travis Barker, Dirt Nasty, The Cool Kids, and Psycho White.

 Personal life

 Bivona is married to fellow Interrupters band member Aimee Allen.
-The other two members of the Interrupters are his twin brothers.
+The other two members of the Interrupters are his brothers, who are twins.

 With The Transplants and studio work

 On March 2, 2011, Bivona appeared on The Tonight Show with Jay Leno with Travis Barker and Cypress Hill, performing "The Beat Goes On" off Barker's debut solo album.

 On March 7, 2011, he appeared on Conan with the Transplants performing "Saturday Night" off Travis' solo record.

 In 2011, he engineered and mixed the Jimmy Cliff record Rebirth produced by Tim Armstrong.
 Both Armstrong and Bivona were awarded the Grammy Award for "Best Reggae Album."

-In 2012, Bivona and Aimee Allen co-founded the Los Angeles-based ska-punk band The Interrupters along with his brothers, twins Jesse and Justin.
+In 2012, Bivona and Aimee Allen co-founded the Los Angeles–based ska-punk band The Interrupters along with his brothers, twins Jesse and Justin.
 Their debut record was released August 5, 2014, on Hellcat Records.